call us today

 Many drug offenses can be prosecuted as federal drug crimes in addition to state offenses.
 A conviction for a drug charge under federal law can result in longer prison sentences in federal prison and much steeper fines.

 If you have been charged with any drug or narcotics charge in Gainesville, or any of the surrounding areas in Florida, including Ocala, Alachua and Lake City, contact the Galigani Law Firm.
-Dean Galigani is an experienced criminal defense attorney Board Certified in Criminal Trial Law and is evaluated for professionalism, tested for expertise in all areas of federal and Florida’s drug laws.
 There may be applicable defenses or mitigating factors to your particular situation that can lead to a reduced charge or even a dismissal of your drug charges.
 Additionally, students may require representation to protect their academic futures during a student disciplinary hearing.
 Call the Galigani Law Firm today for a free consultation at (352) 375-0812 about your alleged drug charge.

 Chapter 893 of the Florida Statutes lists and defines all drug charges and penalties throughout Florida.
 This chapter is also known as the Florida Comprehensive Drug Abuse Prevention and Control Act.
 The following acts involving drugs or controlled substances are prohibited in Florida: